The project was concluded in December 2019.

 More about the project

 The complexity, frequency and diversity of cyber-criminal attacks have rapidly increased over the past years.
-The attacks target individuals, companies, banks and the military and government agencies, causing several severe disruptions and consequences, e.g., stealing the personal records of 233 million users of ebay.
+The attacks target individuals, companies, banks and the military and government agencies, causing several severe disruptions and consequences, e.g., stealing the personal records of 233 million users of eBay.
 With an increasing number of attacks and systems that become increasingly more adaptive and evolving, the protection mechanisms must subsequently evolve and be improved over time to face future attacks and dependability concerns.
-Reactive security techniques (like encryption, Intrusion Detection Systems (IDSs) etc), although very useful, can no longer be solely effective in such dynamic environments.
+Reactive security techniques (like encryption, Intrusion Detection Systems (IDSs) etc.), although very useful, can no longer be solely effective in such dynamic environments.
 As such, self-protection against attacks and threats is becoming an indispensable need.
 A system needs robust and adaptive security mechanisms to defend and protect itself against threats.
-To achieve self-protection, a system must always monitor its own behavior, analyze the gathered information to detect potential threats, plan a defense strategy to protect the system against detected attacks and prevent the potential security problems in future, and apply the planed defense strategy in the system.
+To achieve self-protection, a system must always monitor its own behaviour, analyze the gathered information to detect potential threats, plan a defense strategy to protect the system against detected attacks and prevent the potential security problems in future, and apply the planed defense strategy in the system.
 The design and analysis of such complex systems can only be managed with sophisticated techniques with a solid mathematical and logical basis, collectively known as formal methods.
 These methods are often supported by powerful tools to describe and analyze the system.

 The goal of this project is developing a framework to design a component-based protecting layer for a system by focusing on confidentiality and integrity.
 We will develop techniques and tools to detect and predict potential attacks, and to protect the system against them by applying cost-effective countermeasures.
 We will demonstrate the framework applicability in practice by applying it on security-critical industrial systems.